 Not everyone poops every day.
 What constitutes constipation for you may be different for someone else.

 Like diarrhea, constipation can sometimes be caused by underlying medical conditions that require a healthcare provider’s input, like irritable bowel syndrome or hypothyroidism.
 But according to Dr. Warner, the main causes of this uncomfortable condition are not drinking enough fluids and not eating enough fiber.
+Constipation can also be one of the side effects of holding in poop.

 Still, whatever your normal pooping schedule, if it’s been a week or longer since you did the deed and you’re in pain or have significant bloating, go to the ER.
 Providers there can help you pass the stool before it hardens and bulks up too much.